jjvanzon/JJs-Reference-Architecture/patterns.md

 `Insert` will create the [entity](#entities) if it did not exist yet, possibly setting some defaults.

-`Update` will update the rest of the properties of either the existing or newly created object.
+`Update` will update the rest of the properties of either the existing or newly created `object`.

 When you do these actions one by one for one destination [entity](#entities) after another, you will get readable code for complex conversions between data structures.

-Note that deletion of destination objects is not managed by the `TryGet-Insert-Update` pattern.
+Note that deletion of destination `objects` is not managed by the `TryGet-Insert-Update` pattern.

 ### TryGet-Insert-Update-Delete / Full-CRUD Conversion / Collection Conversion